Anomandarist/Shadowrun-UK/AdventureLog/ComingOutOfRetirement.md

 - Siu Feng trots out with Jack, holding hit katana and brandishing it threateningly at the drone trying to distract/get its attention
 - Gerhart uses his assault cannon to blast the hell out of the remaining drone.
 Detritus of bludgeoned firearms and drones litter the roof.

-- Sanguine checks ol lady still alive and unconscious.
+- Sanguine checks Amelia still alive and unconscious.
-- Mage heals and wakes up russo boy
+- Mage heals and wakes up Kazamir
 - Sanguine drags in Vlad
-- Siu drags along russo boy
+- Siu drags along Kazamir
 - We bundle into the VTOL and get out of there just before the remaining drone (previously tricked) could fire a missile on everyone.
 - Sanguine warns Gerhart about the magical ability of the lady, Bag her (leaving Sanguine’s trodes on her).
 - Sanguine checks VR-wise nothing is following.